daneb/improver/README.md

 - Few-Shot Learning - Learning from examples
 - Tree of Thoughts - Exploring solution paths
 - Role Prompting - Domain expertise

+## Why No Installer?

+**Apple Developer License Cost**: Apple requires a $99/year Developer License to distribute signed applications.
+As an open-source project, we prioritize keeping the software free and accessible.

+**Security vs. Accessibility**: While Apple's security measures protect users, they create barriers for independent developers.
+Running from source ensures you can:
+- Inspect the code for security and privacy
+- Modify features to suit your needs
+- Contribute improvements back to the community

+**Easy Local Setup**: Modern development tools make running from source straightforward - just a few commands and you're up and running!

 ## Development